MikeHughesKent/PyFibreBundle/docs/source/super_res.rst

 For example, in fibre bundle inline holographic microscopy, which uses multiple light sources in a transmission geometry, the shifts of the hologram (image) position on the bundle depend on the distance between the object and the bundle.
-In these cases it can be convenient to determine the dependence of the shifts on this parameter in a calibrations stage, and then to subsequently infer the shifts for all further sets of images based on the current value of the parameter rather than measuring them directl from the images.
+In these cases it can be convenient to determine the dependence of the shifts on this parameter in a calibrations stage, and then to subsequently infer the shifts for all further sets of images based on the current value of the parameter rather than measuring them directly from the images.

 Assuming we have acquired several stacks of shifted images for different values of the parameter, we assemble a 4D numpy array of images with dimensions (image height, image width, number of shifts, number of example param values).